 I have a blog post that goes into a more in-depth breakdown of what this means to me.

 Romantic and earthy-but-not-hippie.
-Somewhere at the nexus of cottagecore/mori, vintage academia, Miyazaki girl, and high fantasy fairytale aesthetics.
-I started the board in Fall / Winter 2018, though it was pretty strongly influenced by the particular flavor of polyvore/tumblr nature-twee seen in the “Polyvore Throwbacks” subsection.
+Somewhere at the nexus of cottagecore/mori and vintage academia aesthetics, with a touch of fairytale/fantasy.
+I started the board in Fall 2018, though it was pretty strongly influenced by the particular flavor of polyvore/tumblr nature-twee seen in the “Polyvore Throwbacks” subsection.

 I personally enjoy the exercise of distilling a style, and I find that having a framework to work with makes it easier to come up with outfits on a day to day basis.